-During his time with the station, Pressman has compiled a peerless record of investigative reporting in politics and social issues.
+During his time with NBC 4 New York, Pressman has compiled a peerless record of investigative reporting in politics and social issues.
 Having invented the craft of street reporting, Pressman is recognized by the viewing audience, political and community leaders, and his NBC colleagues, as one of New York's most respected journalists.
 Pressman's reports, interviews, commentaries and hard news stories are featured during various newscasts on the station.

 In 1947, upon graduating from the Columbia School of Journalism, Pressman worked briefly as a reporter for the Newark Evening News.
 He was then awarded a Pulitzer Traveling Scholarship from Columbia, which enabled him to travel throughout Europe for 15 months and to freelance feature stories for the Overseas News Agency.